 - multiple sclerosis

 - carpal tunnel syndrome

-A pinched nerve in the arm, wrist, or hand can
+A compressed or pinched nerve in the arm, wrist, or hand can

-pain may feel dull and achy, or sharp and cramp-like.
+pain may feel dull and achy, or it may be sharp and cramp-like.
 The pain may

 you have a broken finger, it will usually be swollen, purple or blue in color,